gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

     1. The use case starts when the time interval corresponding to a display update has passed.
     2. The system starts handling pending pixel updates for the minimap.
     3. The system gets the color for new pixels on the minimap (pixels in leaking tiles shown as a light blue).
-    4. The system removes local leaks belonging to removed blocks.
-    5. The system draws dashes rings around the leaks.
+    4. The system draws dashes rings around the leaks.

 - **Alternative Flows**
     - None